closeio/making.close.com/_posts/2021-04-18-a-complex-select-refactor-with-downshift-js/index.md

-simplification: We've offloaded a ton of business logic to a trusted, well-maintained open-source library; we now have a component that is well-organized and easy to test; and we're taking steps towards a UI that can be used by any person, regardless of how they choose to use a computer screen.
+simplification: We've offloaded a ton of business logic to a trusted, well-maintained open-source library; we now have a component that is well-organized and easy to test; and we're taking steps towards a UI that can be used by any person, regardless of how they use a computer screen.

 We're just sorry we're rolling it out after tax season.